BetonQuest/BetonQuest/docs/Objectives-List.md

 **This works only on Spigot 1.10.2 and later!**

 This objective is completed by breeding animals of specified type.
 The first argument is animal type ([types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) and second is amount (positive integer).
-You can add `notify` argument to display a message with remaining amount each time the animal is bred.
+You can add `notify` argument to display a message with remaining amount each time the animal is bred, optionally with the notification interval after colon.
 While you can specify any entity, the objective will be completable only for breedable ones.

-**Example**: `breed cow 10 notify events:reward`
+**Example**: `breed cow 10 notify:2 events:reward`

 ## Interact with entity: `interact`

 The player must click on an entity to complete this objective.
 The first argument is the type of a click.
 Available values are `right`, `left` and `any`.
 Second required argument is the [mob type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Next is an amount of mobs required to click on.
 These must be unique, so the player can't simply click twenty times on the same zombie to complete it.
 There is also an optional `name:` parameter which specifies what name the entity must have and `marked:` if the clicked entity needs to be marked by the `spawn` event (see its description for marking explanation).
-You can also add `notify` argument to make the objective notify players whenever they click a correct entity and `cancel` if the click shouldn't do what it usually does (i.e. left click won't hurt the entity).
+You can also add `notify` argument to make the objective notify players whenever they click a correct entity, optionally with the notification interval after colon and `cancel` if the click shouldn't do what it usually does (i.e. left click won't hurt the entity).

 **Example**: `interact right creeper 1 marked:sick condition:syringeInHand cancel`